-The Paperwork Reduction Act of 1995 (PRA) applies to collections of information through which an agency creates a paperwork burden on regulated entities or the public, or modifies an existing burden.
-For purposes of the PRA, a paperwork burden may take the form of either a reporting or a recordkeeping requirement, both referred to as information collections.
-The Office of Management and Budget (OMB) previously approved the current information collection requirements for the Chartering and Field of Membership Manual and assigned them control number 3133-0015.
+The Paperwork Reduction Act of 1995, 44 U.S.C.
+3501 et seq. ("PRA") applies to collections of information through which an agency creates a paperwork burden on regulated entities or the public, or revises existing burden.88 For purposes of the PRA, a paperwork burden may take the form of either a reporting, recordkeeping, or third-party disclosure requirement, also referred to as information collections.